sfiligoi/unifrac/docs/install_gpu.README.md

 Install the production unifrac using [Anaconda](https://www.anaconda.com/products/individual).

-The instructions below has been tested with version [2020.11](https://repo.anaconda.com/archive/Anaconda3-2020.11-Linux-x86_64.sh).
+The instructions below have been tested with version [2020.11](https://repo.anaconda.com/archive/Anaconda3-2020.11-Linux-x86_64.sh).

 In case you have never used Anaconda below, here are the installation instruction: